Sgraffito: Etymology

+The term sgraffito is based on the verb graffiare 'to scratch', which probably entered Italian through Lombardic and ultimately traces back to the Greek word gráphein 'to write'.
+The Italian prefix 's-' originates in the Latin prefix 'ex-', and is used in this case to intensify the basic meaning, so that 'to scratch' becomes 'to scratch off'.

 History

 Sgraffito on walls has been used in Europe since classical times.
 It was popularized in Italy in the 15th and 16th centuries and can be found in African art.
-In combination with ornamental decoration these techniques formed an alternative to the prevailing painting of walls.
-The technical procedure is relatively simple, and the procedures are similar to the painting of frescoes.
+In combination with ornamental decoration, these techniques formed an alternative to the prevailing painting of walls.
+The technical procedure for sgraffito is relatively simple, resembling the process of painting frescoes.

-Sgraffito played a significant role during the Italian Renaissance, with two of Raphael's workshop, Polidoro da Caravaggio and his partner Maturino da Firenze, among the leading specialists, painting palace facades in Rome and other cities.
-Most of their work has now weathered away.
+Sgraffito played a significant role during the Italian Renaissance, with two of Raphael's workshops, Polidoro da Caravaggio and his partner Maturino da Firenze, among the leading specialists.
+They painted palace facades in Rome and other cities; however, most of their work has since weathered.
 During the 16th century, the technique was brought to Germany by the master builders of the Renaissance and taken up with enthusiasm.
 As a simple native art, old examples of sgraffito can be found in the wide surroundings of Wetterau and Marburg.
 In Germany, the technique is most predominant in Bavaria.
 The use of sgraffito was common in the creation of housing façades for the purposes of advertising.
-The technique was also used in Thuringia, the Engadin, Austria and Transylvania.
+The technique was also used in Thuringia, the Engadin, Austria, and Transylvania.

-In Catalonia, sgraffito was implemented in the early 20th century by the Noucentista neo-classical architects and became a recurrent technique in façade decoration.
+In Catalonia, sgraffito gained prominence during the early 20th century, particularly through the influence of Noucentista neo-classical architects.
+This period marked a significant resurgence in the interest of classical aesthetics and cultural identity, prompting architects to adopt sgraffito as a recurrent technique for embellishing façades.
+The intricate patterns and designs scratched into the plaster surfaces of buildings became emblematic of the region's architectural heritage, reflecting a harmonious blend of tradition and modernity.
+As sgraffito adorned numerous buildings throughout Catalonia, it served as a decorative element and a symbol of cultural revival and artistic innovation during a transformative period in the region's history.